moeni27/LyriFont/README.md

 LyriFont.py needs to be ran first.
 Once that the system is correctly listening on the localhost server and is waiting for osc messages, Lyrifont.pde can be ran as well.

 ## General Architecture
 The Python and Processing files communicates through OSC messages.
-From the Processing side the song metadata is sent, while the Python script sends back the lyrics retrieved and the images generated from the keywords of the lyrics itself.
+From the Processing side the song metadata is sent, while the Python script sends back the song lyrics and the images generated from the keywords of the lyrics itself./n
-The lyrics are taken by using [syncedlyrics](https://github.com/moehmeni/syncedlyrics) Python library that gets them from many providers such as Musixmatch, Deezer, Lrclib and many others.
+The lyrics are retrieved by using [syncedlyrics](https://github.com/moehmeni/syncedlyrics) Python library that gets them from many providers such as Musixmatch, Deezer, Lrclib and many others.
 <p align="center">
   <img width="800" height="auto" alt="Lyrifont architecture" src="/assets/images/Lyrifont_Architecture.png">
 </p>